 Next, our team will share recommendations with you on how we can partner together to reach your goals.
 We’ll come to an agreement on whether we want to work together or not, and if that’s a “yes”, we create a proposal based on what we’ve discussed together.

-If you accept it, we sign the contract, schedule a kick-off call, and work begins.
+If you accept it, we sign the contract, schedule a kick-off call, and the work begins!

 Our key learnings as a marketing agency